+In 1992 I attended the UK demoscene coding party in Bradford, called The Great British International ST Party.
+Or the TGBISTP for short.
+This had been organised by Bilbo & Stick of Ripped Off.
 At this event I saw what looked to me like an Ultimate Ripper cartridge, but it had MonST running on it!
-This was the LLC cartridge by EGB of Automation.
+This was the LLS cartridge by EGB of Automation.
 I joined the queue and kissed my Ultimate Ripper goodbye and the EEPROM was reprogrammed with a version of LLS.

 Music ripping was a lot easier now.
-Using the same key layout as MonST but with the ability to trace through the code anywhere that you reset the software you were running it on.
+Using the same key layout as MonST but with the ability to trace through the code anywhere that you had pressed the NMI toggle & reset button.

 To help preserve these ‘special’ kinds of cartridge, I’ve put images of them in STEEM-compliant .CRT files below.
 I’ve lost the files once before, so I’m making sure they’re preserved from now on with my website.